cue-lang/cue/doc/tutorial/kubernetes/README.md

 We enforce this by defining `component: string`, meaning that a field of name `component` must be set to some string value, and then define this later on.
-Any underspecified field results in an error when converting to, for instance, JSON.
+Any unspecified field results in an error when converting to, for instance, JSON.
 So a deployment or service will only be valid if this label is defined.